We offer Vancouver Radiesse® injections (in Surrey), performed by a qualified doctor.

 What is the cost of Radiesse® injections at your skin clinic?

-The cost of Radiesse® treatments are determined by an estimate after an in-person consultation at our clinic.
+The cost of our Vancouver Radiesse® treatments are determined by an estimate after an in-person consultation at our clinic, in Surrey.
 This is because each person’s unique genetic features, or stage of aging, can affect how much of the gel is needed to achieve results.
 The size and number of areas you want treated can also affect the cost.

-We can say that Radiesse® injections start at $900 each, and go up from there.
+We can say that our Radiesse® injections start at $900 each, and go up from there.

 While there is a fee for the initial, required consultation at our clinic, this cost can then be credited towards the actual treatment session, or other services we offer.